Editorial & Neutrality Standards

 User Feedback & Appeals

-Organizations may request a review of a classification or submit new evidence via our Contact Us page.
-Appeals follow the same dual-source and senior-review rules as internal evaluations.
-Updates are issued only when evidence shows the primary business activity has changed or was previously misinterpreted.
+Organizations may request a review of a classification or submit new evidence through the Contact Us page.
+Appeals follow the same dual-source and senior-review standards as internal evaluations.
+Updates are issued only when evidence shows that the primary business activity changed or was previously misinterpreted.

-- Evidence visibility: Pages link to methodology, review, and governance resources to show how decisions are made.
+- Evidence visibility: pages link to methodology, review, and governance resources so users can understand how decisions are made.

 Operational Independence